zllovesuki/G14Manager/README.md

 Use `.\scripts\run.ps1`.

-Most keycodes can be found in [reverse_eng/codes.txt](reverse_eng/codes.txt), and the `reverse_eng` folder contains USB and API calls captures for reference.
+Most keycodes can be found in [reverse_eng/codes.txt](https://github.com/zllovesuki/reverse_engineering/blob/master/G14/codes.txt), and the repo contains USB and API calls captures for reference.

 ## References: